tyndyll/itch-claim/README.md

 everything in that particular bundle will take about 5 hours (1700+ items), as there is a 5 second delay between requests to be kind to the itch servers.

+This process will only work if you are authenticating with an itch.io username and password (i.e. not the Github sign on) and does not have the option to provide 2 factor authentication/One Time Password fields.

 ## Install
 To build from source ensure you have a recent version of Go (1.12+) installed.
 Clone the repository and run